SquareBracketAssociates/101-OOP/Chapters/SimpleLan/Simple-LAN-Definition.md

 		equals: 'unamed -> \'
 ```

-From an implementation perspective we could add a test in the `printOn:` method.
+From an implementation perspective, we could add a test in the `printOn:` method.
 There is, however, a better solution.
 We should make sure that every node has a default value for name.
-For this we specialise the method `initialize` on the class `LLNode`.
+For this, we specialize the method `initialize` on the class `LLNode`.
 This method is automatically called on object creation.

 Define the method `initialize` on the class `LNNode` and make sure that the tests are all passing.